-- It takes a bit getting used to, but I love the matte finish.
-It suits old pieces like this very well, because a shiny new finish would never look authentic.
+- It takes a bit to get used to, but I love the matte finish.
+It suits old pieces like this very well because a shiny new finish would never look authentic.

 - I love that it is practically odorless.
 I painted my desk in the middle of my craft room and it did not stink up my whole room.